Designing Parallel Algorithms for Community Detection using Arachne: Preliminaries

 \subsection{Modularity}

-Modularity, introduced by Newman and Girvan in 2004 \cite{newman2004finding}, is a widely used metric for evaluating the quality of communities identified by heuristic-based community detection algorithms.
+Modularity, introduced by Newman and Girvan in 2004 \cite{newman2004finding}, is a widely used metric to evaluate the quality of communities identified by heuristic-based community detection algorithms.
 Communities with high modularity are characterized by dense internal connections and sparse connections between them.
 The modularity ranges from -0.5 to 1 \cite{brandes2007modularity}, with higher values indicating better community structures.
-As mentioned by \cite{hamann2021scalable}, modularity can be written as:
+As mentioned in \cite{hamann2021scalable}, modularity can be written as:

 Modularity can be changed by moving vertices between communities.
 A move consists of removing a vertex from its current community and assigning it to a different one.
-Let $A$ represent $v$'s current community and $B$ the target community.
-Denote by $A^-$ and $B^-$ the communities $A$ and $B$ excluding $v$, respectively.
+Let $A$ represent the current community of $v$ and $B$ the target community.
+Denote by $A^-$ and $B^-$ the communities $A$ and $B$ that exclude $v$, respectively.
 The modularity change, $\triangle{Q}{v \to B}$, resulting from such a move is given by: